oriolarcas/BP-API/README.md

 #BUDDYPRESS REST API
 BuddyPress JSON Api endpoints for https://github.com/WP-API/WP-API

-THIS IS A WORK IN PROGRESS!!!
+THIS IS A WORK IN PROGRESS!!! currently doesn't do anything.
+I am doing each BuddyPress component at a time starting with activity.

 ## Documentation